stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 There are a couple of issues with this approach:

-* A JNA pointer is mutable which essentially breaks the class if we expose the handle.
+* A JNA pointer is mutable which essentially breaks the class if the underlying pointer is exposed.

-* Currently our API methods are defined in terms of pointers which is not type-safe and requires additional code to convert to/from the handle.
+* Currently API methods are defined in terms of pointers which is not type-safe and also requires additional code to extract the handle.

-We will introduce another abstraction for native objects to resolve (or at least mitigate) these problems.
+Therefore new framework code is introduced for native objects to resolve (or at least mitigate) these problems.

 The `Handle` class is an immutable, opaque wrapper for a JNA pointer: